Musical Sundays | Spring | Summer | Autumn | Winter

 Grandparents Got Game!
-Summer Edition: An intergenerational weekly drop-in program where grandchildren play and create with their caregivers!
-Work together on crafts related to the Library’s summer reading theme, play board games and share a snack.
+Summer Kits: Grandparents Got Game! is an intergenerational weekly drop-in program where grandchildren play and create with their caregivers!
+They work together on crafts related to the Library’s summer reading theme, play board games and share a snack.

 Master Gardener Help Desk: Turn to the Library for gardening help from the experts!
 The DuPage County Master Gardeners will be on hand once a month, June through August, to answer your questions on flowers, trees, lawn care and other horticulture issues.

 Master Gardeners are volunteers trained by University of Illinois Extension educators to provide a network of gardening and horticulture programs to educate the public.
 All information provided is based on research from the University of Illinois.